tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 The values used in the voltage-divider are not critical.
-They just need to be in a suitable proportion to scale back the intended input voltage range to a maximum limit of the reference voltage, and large enough to provide a high-impedence input to the voltage under test.
+They just need to be in a suitable proportion to scale back the intended input voltage range to a maximum limit of the reference voltage, and large enough to provide a high-impedance input to the voltage under test.

 In my design, I'm using 100kΩ and 1MΩ which support a full-range of around [27.5V](https://www.wolframalpha.com/input/?i=(100k%CE%A9+%2B+1000k%CE%A9)%2F100k%CE%A9*2.5V)

 Ideally the reading should be buffered to further reduce coupling with the circuit-under-test, as in the original Scullcom project.
-I tested buffering with an LMC6482 op-amp, but although it is "rail-to-rail" I found it performed quite poorly at the top and bottom of the range e.g. 0V input still producted a 40mV output on the buffer.
+I tested buffering with an LMC6482 op-amp, but although it is "rail-to-rail" I found it performed quite poorly at the top and bottom of the range e.g. 0V input still produced a 40mV output on the buffer.
 I decided to discard the buffer, and just rely on a stiff voltage divider.
 Note that the Scullcom project used a AD8628ARZ, so perhaps that performs better as a buffer (I will have to get some to try).

 I also planned to add a 1N4733 5.1V zener diode to provide some over-voltage input protection (across the lower half of the voltage-divider).